“A virus is a piece of bad news wrapped up in protein” – Sir Peter Medawar, 1983

 As a postdoctoral scientist at UNC-Chapel Hill in Dr. Stanley Lemon‘s lab, I studied (a) how naked and quasi-enveloped hepatitis A virions gain entry into liver cells, (b) how and when these distinct virions release their genetic material into the cytoplasm, and (c) mechanisms of viral egress within extracellular vesicles (EVs) similar to exosomes [5, 6].
 During this time, I developed a method to fluorescently and irreversibly label the lipid bilayer that surrounds quasi-enveloped hepatitis A (eHAV) virions to monitor membrane fate and decay during eHAV entry and uncoating.
 With this tool, I was able to dissect the entry processes that distinct HAV virions engage upon binding to its target cell .
 This work was funded in part by an NIH T32 fellowship (T32-AI007151).

-Currently, I am a postdoctoral scholar at University of California, Davis studying how different flaviviruses (e.g. Zika, Dengue, HCV) manipulate the host cell during infection for their benefit.
-My interests lie in defining cellular processes that flaviviruses hijack to facilitate their replication.
-Under the guidance of Dr. Ben Montpetit and Dr. Priya Shah, I am using cutting-edge CRISPR-based transcriptional inhibition of host genes important for the replication of these viruses.
+I did an additional year of postdoctoral training at the University of California, Davis studying how different flaviviruses (e.g. Zika, Dengue, HCV) manipulate the host cell during infection for their benefit under the guidance of Dr. Priya Shah.